Practice Introduction and Summary

 IS THIS REAL?
 DOES IT REALLY WORK?

-Dr. Johnson is an opththalmologist (medical doctor eye surgeon) licensed in California was a diplomate by the American Board of Medical Specialties in 2004.
+Dr. Johnson is an ophthalmologist (medical doctor eye surgeon) licensed in Texas and California was a diplomate by the American Board of Medical Specialties in 2004.
 He has dedicated his entire profession to the treatment of eye floaters.
 He could not do so and would not do so if it wasn’t an overall successful procedure with acceptably low risk.

 Suggested next topic